Personal profile

 Dr Michael Duffy is an Associate Professor and director of the Corporate Law, Organisation and Litigation Research Group (CLOL) in the Department of Business Law and Taxation.

-Michael is current President of the Society of Corporate Law Academics (SCoLA) representing corporate law academics in Australia, NZ and Asia Pacific.
+Michael is immediate past President of the Society of Corporate Law Academics (SCoLA) representing corporate law academics in Australia, NZ and Asia Pacific.
 He is a lawyer and, before joining Monash, was a Solicitor and Senior Associate at two respected mid tier commercial law firms and a respected plaintiff firm as well as a Senior Lawyer with ASIC.
 He spent ten years in general commercial litigation and insolvency acting for plaintiffs and defendants then four years as a plaintiff lawyer working on Australia's first major successful shareholder and investor class actions (King v GIO and Spangaro v Australian Cotton Project).
 At ASIC he was a Senior Lawyer in Enforcement working on corporate investigation and liquidation, continuous disclosure, insider trading, managed investment schemes and financial services.

 He was accredited by the Law Institute of Victoria as a commercial litigation specialist from 1997 through 2007.

 Michael's research on loss causation was cited by the Federal Court in the landmark judgment of Beach J in Australia's first shareholder class action trial decision (TPT Patrol v Myer), he has been cited in amicus curiae briefs to the US Supreme Court (Morrison v NAB) and by the New Zealand High Court (Ross v Southern Response).
 He has made law reform submissions in the areas of shareholder claims against insolvent companies, corporate disclosure and financial reporting, proportionate liability, corporate whistleblowing, digital platforms, cryptocurrency regulation and to the 2018 Banking and Financial Services Royal Commission.
 His 2017 submission to the Victorian Law Reform Commission on litigation funding in class actions and insolvency administrations was extensively cited and and he was on the Roundtable.
-He has also submitted to, appeared before and been cited by the Australian Law Reform Commission in their inquiry into this area and in 2020 was invited to submit to the Commonwealth Parliamentary Joint Committee and Senate enquiries into this area and was cited.
-He gave expert evidence before the Senate References Committee on these issues in 2021.

 He was a member of the Victorian Justice Department working party on offers of compromise and has consulted to the private sector on managed investment schemes, representative proceedings, defensive class actions, measuring access to justice, takeover law and public interest relief in shareholder class actions.